ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 $ sudo ldconfig -v
 ```

-## Basic Build Instructions
+### Basic Build Instructions

 1. git clone https://github.com/ProfHariSeldon/CppND-Capstone-Hello-World.git
 2. Check that CMakeLists.txt is in top level GitHub project directory.
-3. Check that squeezenet_v1.1.caffemodel and squeezenet_v1.1.prototxt are in src directory.
+3. Check that squeezenet_v1.1.caffemodel and squeezenet_v1.1.prototxt are in ./src directory.
 4. Check that launch.json and settings.json are in ./.vscode directory.
 5. Check that make, cmake, gcc/g++, and Visual Studio Code are installed.
 Install them if not installed.
 6. Install Open CV 4 (see above section)